 In the late 80s, Mt.
 Cuba Center began hosting visitors by offering docent-led tours during the spring.
 Professional horticulturists, botanists, educators and landscape architects came to experience the naturalistic garden and learn about plants that some had only read about.
 This was one of the many steps in fulfilling the role of a botanic garden.
 Another step was the documentation of plant collections by staff for display and research.

 In 2001, Mrs. Copeland passed away and this event ushered in a new chapter for Mt.
 Cuba Center.
 It was no longer a botanic garden on a private estate but a public garden for all to be inspired about native plants.

 In 2005, the first Wildflower Celebration made its debut on the last Sunday of April.
 Coinciding with the height of woodland wildflower bloom time, this was a chance for visitors to stroll freely and interact with staff.
 Continuing education classes started in 2006 for those who wished to engage with us through topics of interest.
 In 2007, the tour schedule was expanded to include the fall season and many weekends.
-In 2011, a distance learning program called Mt.
-Cuba Center Connect was launched to meet the needs of the public who could not attend classes onsite.
 The new Trial Garden was unveiled in July of 2012, showcasing a 5000 square-foot shade structure.
 Our commitment to providing topnotch research information to the public was solidified with this upgrade.
 In 2013, Mt.
 Cuba Center launched general admission during the spring, summer, and fall seasons.

 Today, through horticulture, education, research, and visitation, Mt.
 Cuba Center strives to fulfill its mission to inspire an appreciation for the beauty and value of native plants and a commitment to protect the habitats that sustain them.